What is ASPIRE?

 The ASPIRE agreement was signed in Singapore on February 18, 2008 by the Chief Executive Officers of Airservices Australia and Airways New Zealand, Mr Greg Russell and Mr Ashley Smout and the Acting Administrator of the Federal Aviation Administration, Mr Robert Sturgell.

-Since the group inception the ANSP membership has expanded with the inclusion of Japan Civil Aviation Bureau (JCAB) in October 2009, the Civil Aviation Authority of Singapore (CAAS) in February 2010, and AeroThai in June 2011.
+Since the group inception the ANSP membership has expanded with the inclusion of Japan Civil Aviation Bureau (JCAB) in October 2009, now known as Japan Air Navigation Services (JANS), the Civil Aviation Authority of Singapore (CAAS) in February 2010, and AeroThai in June 2011.